opitzconsulting/jquery-mobile-angular-adapter/README.md

 Notes:

+- Using `$.mobile.changePage` directly is not recommended.
+It still works, but it will no more update the browser location.href.
 - If you don't want `$locationProvider.html5Mode` you can disable it.
   By this, you get hash urls like `/index.html#!/somePath...` back.
 E.g.